Every vehicle is fitted with either front or a rear differential, or both.

-Some vehicles such as 4-wheel drive SUVs are equipped with both front and rear differentials which allows the vehicle to turn in different directions while the 4wd is engaged.
+Some vehicles such as 4-wheel drive SUVs are equipped with both front and rear differentials which allows the vehicle to turn in different directions while the 4-wheel drive is engaged.

 The vehicle’s differential delivers power to the axle and adjusts how fast each wheel will rotate.
 Once you approach a turn, the wheels start revolving at a different speed and this is only possible due to the differential.

-Without proper working differentials, the car axles will fail and consequently disturb the whole ride.
+Without proper working differentials, the car axles will fail and consequently affect the whole ride.

 Differential Replacement and Repair Cost

-The exact price of repair and replacement of differential differs from car to car.
+The exact price of repair and replacement of differentials differs from car to car.
 Generally, the differential repair/replacement can be categorized into three types: